vostersc/training/teamThemes.md

 - Guide each sprint.

 #### Anti-fragile
-- Explanation:
+- Theory:
-- Questions to Discuss:
+- Application:
-- What We Learned:
+  -
+- Discussion Quesions:
+  - In what ways is our team/code too strict?
 - Next Steps:

 #### 5 Disfunctions of a Team (#1 Trust)
-- Explanation:
-- Questions to Discuss:
+- Theory:
-- What We Learned:
+- Application:
+- Discussion Quesions:
 - Next Steps:

 #### Single Responsiblity Principle
-- Explanation:
+- Theory: A grouping of code (class, module, function) should do one thing.
-- Questions to Discuss:
+- Application:
+- Discussion Quesions:
-- What We Learned:
+  - What does "one thing" mean?
+  - Why does this matter?
 - Next Steps:

   So on...